 The Drexel University Concert Band connects students from across the University through shared experience and performance.
 The students who make up this ensemble are non-music majors who come from backgrounds in architecture, biology, engineering, computer science, fashion design, behavioral and health sciences, music industry, and more.
 These students rehearse twice a week, Monday and Wednesday, and perform great works from the concert band repertoire.
 Concerts are held at the end of the fall, winter, and spring terms, and are free and open to the public.
 Admission to the ensemble is by audition only.

 Recent highlights of the Drexel Concert Band include its performance at the Kimmel Center of Philadelphia in February 2012 (under the direction of the late Myron D. Moss, Director of Band from 2006-2012), concert performance with guest conductor Maestro Filippo Salemmi (Bevagna, Italy) in Winter 2013, and premiere performances of two works by composers Luke Abruzzo and Mark Kuss for The Composer & The Choreography: New Music for Dance, featuring the Drexel Dance Ensembles (Miriam Giguere, Department Head and former Dance Program Director) and choreographies of Meredith Rainey and Olive Prince.

 Check out our Fall 2019 performance of "Sky Is Waiting" by Samuel Hazo.

-Performance Scholarships are available for this ensemble.
-Scholarship auditions are typically held during Accepted Students Weekends in April.
-Contact the director for audition requirements and scheduling.
+Performance Scholarships are available for students who are accepted into the ensemble; scholarship auditions are typically held during Admitted Students Weekends in April, and are scheduled with the ensemble director.

 - When: Monday & Wednesday, 5:30–6:50 p.m.